-The Standing Water – the first novel of the north-east freelance journalist David Castleton – undoubtedly falls into the second category.
+The Standing Water – the first novel of north-east author David Castleton – undoubtedly falls into the second category.

 Emberfield – a town stranded in “godforsaken marshes, soul-destroying flatlands” – is the backdrop for this remarkable modern gothic tale, a tale that delves into the darker side of the rural north of England.

 Set in the early 1980s, most of The Standing Water is narrated by Ryan Watson, an eight-year-old schoolboy who’s beginning to suspect his headmaster Mr Weirton is implicated in the deaths of two pupils.